rgalanakis/robgforpps/_pages/may-2025-bond.md

 I have "audited the audits" to a small degree, and they are rigorous, not cherry-picked to arrive at a foregone conclusion.

-The two problems with previous bonds are:
+The two problems with previous bonds identified by auditors are:

 - The Center for Black Student Excellence.
-I don't really have much to say about this that hasn't been said by others.
+I don't really have much to say about this that [hasn't been said by others](https://www.wweek.com/news/schools/2024/12/17/auditor-warns-portland-public-schools-center-for-black-student-excellence-is-falling-behind/).
 - High school modernization costs.

 ### Smaller Bonds are not Necessarily More Frugal